AkaraChen/nashi/docs/element.md

 firstChild(queryResult: QueryResult): QueryResult;
 ```

-Get the first child of the element, or insert an element to the element.
+Get the first child of the element, or insert an element before the element's first child.

 ## lastChild()